Hhohho Region: History

 The region of Eswatini which is today Hhohho was inhabited in earlier times by the Khoisan people.
 Later, Bantu settlers of Nguni and Sotho origin established settlements in the area.
 The land was later conquered by King Sobhuza I in the early 19th century as he relocated his capital from Zombodze in present-day Shiselweni, to Zombodze in the centre of Eswatini.
 Sotho clans such as the Gama, Mnisi and Magagula, and Nguni clans such as the Maseko, were incorporated into the Swazi state.
 The royal capital of Sobhuza was built in what forms the Ezulwini valley (valley of heaven).
 This land was chosen for its impenetrability by invaders, and for its fertility, and good rivers.

 Under the rule of King Mswati II, the royal capital of the king was constructed north of the country and was called Hhohho.
 This is the eponym of the Hhohho region.
 This briefly shifted the political centre of Eswatini northwards, first to minimise the danger of invasion by Zulu forces from the south, and later to expand and conquer lands in the north.
 Indeed, Mswati's armies expanded the territory of Eswatini.
 More royal outposts were constructed in towns that are now in South Africa's Mpumalanga province.
 The loss of the territory occurred after Mswati's reign had ended, and was spurred by the concession hunters, and settlers in the territory that became the Transvaal Republic.

+During Eswatini's status as a British protectorate (1903–68), the borders of Hhohho were officially drawn, with its capital – and that of the country – being Mbabane.
+The British resident commissioner had his offices in the town.
+The city, the meaning of whose name is believed to originate from a “small and bitter highveld plant” that grew in the area, is named after Chief Mbabane Kunene.

+Industry

 In the northwest of Eswatini, gold was discovered, drawing a large number of miners and settlers in the area.
-Gold deposits were first recorded around Piggs Peak during modern times in 1872 and in 1884 a gold-bearing reef was discovered in the hills to the west by the prospector, William Pigg, after whom the town is named.
-Other mining adventures took place in the neighbouring town of Bulembu, where later on, asbestos was mined.
+Gold deposits were first recorded around Piggs Peak mine during modern times in 1872 and in 1884 a gold-bearing reef was discovered in the hills to the west by the prospector, William Pigg, after whom the town is named.
+Pigg's Peak represents one of the largest iron ore reserves in Eswatini and in the world having estimated reserves of 700 million tonnes of ore grading 35% iron metal.
+Other mining activity took place in the neighbouring town of Bulembu, where later on, asbestos was mined.
 The town of Ngwenya on the western border of Eswatini with South Africa, is home to the oldest known iron-ore mine in the world.
 Commercial scale mining took place in the mine until 1977.

-During Eswatini's status as a British protectorate (1903–68), the borders of Hhohho were officially drawn, with its capital – and that of the country – being Mbabane.
-The British resident commissioner had his offices in the town.
-The city, the meaning of whose name is believed to originate from a “small and bitter highveld plant” that grew in the area, is named after Chief Mbabane Kunene.